 |Teaching two personalities for one task!

 South Korea is a great place to begin an EFL career.
-As seemingly every Korean child undertakes the task of learning English, language hagwons (private academies) are everywhere and jobs plentiful.
-In addition, accepting one of the thousands of posts in Korea typically comes with paid airfare, school-supplied housing, and a bonus for contract completion.
-Many of the teachers I worked with had come to pay down school debts quickly.
+As seemingly every Korean child undertakes learning English, language hagwons (private academies) are everywhere, and jobs are plentiful.
+In addition, accepting one of the thousands of posts in Korea comes with paid airfare, school-supplied housing, and a bonus for contract completion.
+Many teachers I worked with had come to pay down school debts quickly.
 Nearly all of us were new to the field.

-This isn’t to say life in Korea was not without its challenges.
+Yet, life in Korea was not without its challenges.
 The cultural differences were far more vast than, for example, a U.S. citizen teaching in Mexico or a Brit living a year in Italy.
 Everything was largely unfamiliar: the alphabet, the food, living in a 15-story building, not owning a car, and gender roles.
-However, within my first three months in Korea, I met my eventual wife, Emma, who unlike my mother had predicted was British not Korean.
+However, I met my eventual wife within my first three months in Korea.
+Emma is British, though my mother had predicted she would be Korean.

-Over the next 2-plus years, we worked in a little suburb of Seoul, Ansan (barely over half-a-million people), and deciphered some of the great mysteries regarding how to survive Korea as an EFL couple.
-We may not have arrived as an item, but by the time we left, we had mentored many an incoming duo on the fine points of the EFL life in Korea, from sharing the 1-room apartment to working-living-socializing together to where to buy the best kimbap.
+Over the next 2-plus years, we worked in a little suburb of Seoul, Ansan (barely over half a million people), deciphered some of the great mysteries regarding how to survive Korea as an EFL couple.
+We may not have arrived as an item.
+Yet, by the time we left, we had mentored many an incoming duo on the fine points of the EFL life in Korea, from sharing a 1-room apartment to working and living together to where to buy the best kimbap.

 When we signed up for a second year in Ansan, we did so as a couple.
-This meant we managed a major upgrade in our housing situation.
+We managed a significant upgrade in our housing situation.
 Living in one apartment instead of two also saved money, so in year two in South Korea, our apartment effectively doubled in size.
-We also managed to find a place with massive windows along the front wall.
+We also managed to find a place with massive windows.
 In addition, we only had to pay one set of bills.

-Use a yo (the traditional Korea-style mattress), basically a fancy sleeping mat, which is nice because the heating is in the floors in Korea and the bed can be removed for more space in the day.
-In addition, you get that “living like a local” vibe going on in your apartment.
+Use a yo (the traditional Korea-style mattress), basically a fancy sleeping mat, which is nice because the heating comes from within the floors in Korea.
+We could then remove the bed for more space during the day.
+In addition, you get that "living like a local" feeling going on in your apartment.

 Be wary of little lofts that seem cool at first.
-All three of the aforementioned apartments had lofts in them.
-However, the steps were treacherous and the space was an uncomfortable four-foot high, so we eventually didn’t even bother sleeping there.
+All three of the aforementioned apartments above had lofts in them.
+However, the steps were treacherous, and the space was an uncomfortable four-foot high, so we eventually didn't even bother sleeping there.

 One of the most common problems expats run into is loneliness.
-This is especially likely in Korea.
-The cities are often dense with people who are in a hurry and can’t speak English, so polite communication is sometimes hard to come by.
-Many single friends struggled, their appreciation of the local customs waning in the mire of culture shock.
-Missing home, some latched on to old flames or fixated on former lives and wound up even lonelier.
+The sense of solitude is especially likely in Korea.
+The cities are often dense with people in a hurry.
+They can't speak English, so communication is sometimes challenging.
+Many single friends struggled, their appreciation of the local customs waning in the face of culture shock.
+Missing home, some latched on old flames or fixated on former lives and wound up even lonelier.

 Emma and I were fortunate in that we always had each other to turn to when things got confusing: navigating the grocery store or going to the bank.
 Even though we may not have been able to translate or explain everything to each other, it means a lot to live with someone who has empathy for your experience.
-Your partner may even take the reins when you can no longer handle the cultural maze by yourself.
+Your partner may even take the reins when you can no longer handle the cultural maze alone.
 Compatible couples have such support built into their relationship.
-We also had someone to field irrational vents when a cultural “norm”—spitting, slurping, burping—finally rubbed us the wrong way.
+We also had someone to field irrational vents when a cultural "norm" — spitting, slurping, burping — finally rubbed us the wrong way.

 Make friends with other foreigners or expats.
-Most of us are excited about making international friendships, but it’s also important to have some less intrinsically challenging acquaintances.
-Even as a couple it is sometimes nice to give your partner a break, and discuss life issues with someone else.
+Most of us are excited about making international friendships, but having less intrinsically challenging acquaintances is also essential.
+Even as a couple, it is sometimes nice to give your partner a break and discuss life issues with someone else.

 Tackle difficult tasks as a team.
 Simple things like buying a subway pass or paying bills can be difficult even after you get the hang of it.
 Sharing the responsibility eases the frustration.
 In addition, it's a classy move to help those aforementioned single friends when possible.